 Sadly this figure of PPHs due to acute dental conditions rose in 70,000 in 2016-2017.
 So the issue is not getting any better.
 Dental conditions were second only to urinary tract infections as the leading cause of PPHs.
 NSW accounted for 25% of those dental related PPHs.

 Something needs to be done.

-If you have read some of the other pages on my website (and if you haven’t, why not??) you’ll know that I’m on a mission to put the mouth back into health policy at both state and federal level.
+If you have read some of the other pages on my website you’ll know that I’m on a mission to put the mouth back into health policy at both state and federal level.
 I’m working hard to lead by example and show how things can be improved with innovative service models such as my mobile dental clinic.
 I’m a strong advocate for public-private sector collaboration as I feel that is the best way to achieve the desired oral health outcomes for these patients.